-- Dull Surprise: In the Negima!?
-Neo manga, Negi accidentally lets slip that he's a mage in front of Akira.
-Akira swears that she's shocked by Negi's secret, but the manga itself points out that she isn't the type whose emotions show in her face.
+- Dull Surprise: In the Negima!? neo manga, Negi accidentally lets slip that he's a mage in front of Akira.
+She swears that she's shocked by Negi's secret, but the manga itself points out that she isn't the type whose emotions show in her face.

 Voiced by: Ai Bandou (Japanese) and Wendy Powell (English)

 Voiced by: Akeno Watanabe (Japanese) and Caitlin Glass (English)

 Student No. 10.
 The robot servant of Evangeline created by Hakase.